rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

 Custom Publisher class
 ~~~~~~~~~~~~~~~~~~~~~~

-You can create publisher from user defined child class of UROS2Publisher.
+You can create a publisher by defining a child class of UROS2Publisher.
-This is useful when you want to add some custom logic to publisher which is used in many places.
+This is useful when you want to add some custom logic to the publisher that will be used in multiple places.

 .. code-block:: C++